telecomjediknight-art/textual-commons/FAQ.md

 ## Who decides what gets included?

 Inclusion is based on:
-- the existence of a tex
+- the existence of a text
+- historical proximity
+- the ability for independent examination

+Cultural origin and theology are never exclusion criteria.

+---

+## Why GitHub?

+Because transparency is built in.

+Every change is tracked.
+Nothing can be edited silently.
+Discussion and revision are public.
+The platform reinforces the method.